What is a connected TV?

 Adentro approaches CTV in a unique way.
 For physical brick-and-mortar stores, Adentro can track users who actually visit your location in response to being served a CTV ad.
-We are thus able to report highly accurate ROAS or cost per Walk-Through on your CTV ad campaign.
+We are thus able to report highly accurate ROAS or cost per Walk-Through on your connected TV advertising campaign.

 For ecommerce, Adentro can track website visits that result from the CTV ads as well as track conversions that happened online.
 Our reporting can therefore cover CPV (cost per visit to the site) and ROAS.